zng-ui/zng/TODO/Image.md

 progressive decoding, no reading of dpi and color profile metadata.

 We tried implementing progressive decoders, even just the BMP decoder seems like to much work to support.

+## Solutions

+There is an effort to support more metadata parsing in the `image` crate, see https://github.com/image-rs/image/pull/1448 so we can wait for now and focus in other features.